agustinjaume/GCP_Work_flow_ETL/README.md

 In this video, we will see why create a workflow in Google Cloud to run when a file is uploaded to the bucket.
 We will convert the information into a data set.
-We will transform part of the dataset information for its anonymization.
+We will transform part of the information in the data set for anonymization or segmentation, to avoid the following risks:
+    a.
+Known existing re-identification risks
+    b.
+Potential re-identification risks
+    c.
+Unknown risks

 We will load the dataset again so that it is available for consumption.